serverless/components/README.md

 ### Credentials

 Upon deployment, the Serverless Framework looks for a `.env` file in the current working directory.
-If a `.env` file exists, the Serverless Framework will send those credentials to the Component and the Component can access them within the `this.credentials` object.
+Components can find these credentials within the `this.credentials` object.
 However, you must use the following Environment Variable keys:

 #### AWS Credentials